kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 Review the [worker nodes security group](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) docs.
 The node security group must permit incoming traffic on TCP port 9443 from the kubernetes control plane.
 This is needed for webhook access.

 If you use [eksctl](https://eksctl.io/usage/vpc-networking/), this is the default configuration.

+Ensure the worker nodes can access the Elastic Load Balancing API endpoints via the internet, or via the [VPC endpoint](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-vpc-endpoints.html) for the region.

 ## Add Controller to Cluster